 - SLA – Service Level Agreement – An SLA is an official internal document that defines the role of both marketing and sales in the lead generation and sales process.
 It outlines the quantity and quality of leads marketing must generate and how the sales team will pursue each lead.

-- SM – Social Media: Examples are Facebook, LinkedIn, Twitter, Instagram and Pinterest.
-SM sites are platforms which allow users to post content including video and audio.
+- SM – Social Media: Examples include Facebook, LinkedIn, Twitter, Instagram, Pinterest, Snapchat, TikTok, and Youtube.
+SM sites are platforms that allow users to post content including video and audio.
 Platforms can be used for business or personal content and allow organic traffic as well as sponsored or paid posts.

-- SMART – Specific, Measurable, Attainable, Realistic, Time-Bound: Acronym used to define the goal setting process.
-It helps you clearly define and set goals by outlining the active steps required to achieve them.
+- SMART – Specific, Measurable, Attainable, Realistic, Time-Bound: Acronym used to define the goal-setting process.
+It helps you clearly define and set goals by outlining the action steps required to achieve them.

 - SMS – Short Message Service: It’s one of the oldest standards to send a text-based message via mobile devices.